Renal cell carcinoma

-On non-contrast CT the lesions are soft tissue attenuation between 20-70 HU 23,24.
+On non-contrast CT, the lesions are soft tissue attenuation between 20-70 HU 23,24.
 Larger lesions frequently have areas of necrosis.
 Approximately 30% demonstrate some calcification 7.

 During the corticomedullary phase of enhancement, 25-70 seconds after administration of contrast, renal cell carcinomas demonstrate variable enhancement, usually less than the normal cortex.
-Small lesions may enhance a similar amount and be difficult to detect 7.
+Small lesions may enhance a similar amount and can be difficult to detect 7.
 In general small lesions enhance homogeneously, whereas larger lesions have irregular enhancement due to areas of necrosis.
 The clear cell subtype may show much stronger enhancement 5.

 The corticomedullary phase is also best for assessing vascular anatomy, both for renal vein involvement, and for arterial variation if partial nephrectomy is being contemplated 7.
 Intraluminal growth into the venous circulation, in particular, the renal vein, occurs in 4-15% 12.
 The prognosis is significantly worse for those with IVC involvement compared to renal vein involvement alone, making identification on CT important 13.